o1-labs/rfcs/0011-local-integration-test-framework.md

 ## Unresolved questions

 - What are the limits of the local backend?
 How many nodes can we run on a single machine?
 For a given hardware configuration, it's not clear how many nodes we can run on a single machine.
 This is something that we will have to test and figure out.

+- Are there differences in how the chosen tools will operate between operating systems?
+Could there be performance or stability issues on certain operating systems?
+This is something that we will have to test and figure out.